 We are one of many companies providing essential services during the national emergency related to the COVID-19 pandemic.
 Our level of service to our 734,800 customers remains uninterrupted.
 We implemented a comprehensive set of actions to help our customers, communities, and employees, while maintaining our commitments to provide reliable service and to continue to monitor and adapt our financial business plan for the evolving COVID-19 pandemic challenges.
-In March we voluntarily informed both our retail customers and state regulators that disconnections for non-payment would be temporarily suspended, and we have provided an incremental \$400,000 in charitable contributions and aid to assist the communities we serve.
+In March, we voluntarily informed both our retail customers and state regulators that disconnections for non-payment would be temporarily suspended, and we have provided an incremental \$400,000 in charitable contributions and aid to assist the communities we serve.
 Our CEO made an official declaration of emergency in accordance with our continuity of operations plan and emergency standard operating procedures, implementing an incident command structure that remains in effect.
 We have taken extra precautions for our employees who work in the field and for employees who continue to work in our facilities.
 This includes implementation of work from home policies, social-distancing protocols, face-covering directives, and travel restrictions where appropriate.
 Currently, we do not anticipate any employee layoffs and are continuing to hire for critical positions to maintain our high level of reliability and customer service.
 We continue to implement strong physical and cyber-security measures to enable our systems to remain functional to serve our operational needs with a remote workforce and to keep our company running to provide high quality service to our customers.
-We may resume disconnects for non-payment in the third quarter of 2020, depending on federal and state directives.
+In August we advised customers that we would resume the disconnection process for customers whose accounts are in arrears.